If you have received an academic progress outcome and would like support lodging an appeal, we’re here to help.

 What happens next?

-The Chair of the UAC will review your appeal application to determine whether you have provided grounds for an appeal.
-The Chair may decide to dismiss the appeal if they find:
+- The Chair of the UAC will review your appeal application to determine whether you have met the grounds for an appeal.

-The decision of the University Appeals Committee is final and binding.
+The decision of the University Appeals Committee is final within Deakin University.

 A DUSA Advocate can: